R-Bower/tsx-monorepo/README.md

   - a `package.json` file.
   - either a `src` folder with code specific to the package's library or framework or an `index.js/index.ts` that exports the code or configuration of the package (JS/TS packages only).
   - a `tsconfig.json` (TypeScript projects only).
-- Within a TypeScript project, it's recommended that path aliasing be setup such that directories from the local package starts with `~`.
+- Within a TypeScript React app, it's recommended that path aliasing be setup such that directories from the local package starts with `~`.
   - The base ESLint configuration is set up to split import groups based on external, internal, and sibling/parent/child.
 A 4th grouping is configured for apps-specific internal files.
 This is done for organizational purposes, as it's much easier to determine the origin of the imported code.
   - Example for a package with `src/components` and `src/pages` folder:
   ```typescript jsx